What are the most rewarding aspects of retiring in China?

 We asked retirees what they find the most rewarding about retiring in China.
 They wrote...

 "One of the most rewarding aspects of retiring in China is the almost endless list of wonderful experiences on offer.
 From ancient mountains and amazing food to cultural sites and modern cities, there is something for everyone.
 Another rewarding aspect of retiring in China is the opportunity to connect with the rich history and culture of the nation.
 Getting to know the local language, customs and traditions is a wonderful way to spend retirement years.
 Retiring in China also offers the chance to immerse oneself in a diverse and vibrant range of modern lifestyles, with people from all walks of life and cultural backgrounds living side by side.
-Finally, the cost of living in China is low compared to other countries, which can provide fresh retirees with more funds to enjoy their golden years," remarked another expat in China.
+Finally, the cost of living in China is low compared to other countries, which can provide fresh retirees with more funds to enjoy their golden years," mentioned another expat when asked about moving to China.

 Other Questions:

-- What should I pack when moving to China?
+- What do I need to know before retiring in China?

 - What is life like in China?